VeeIsForVictor/mosip-sdk-api/README.md

 ## To run:

-In order to run this project, execute `uv sync`, then use `fastapi dev ./main.py --port [PORT]` to run the webserver and export it to port `PORT`.
+In order to run this project, execute `uv sync`, then use `uv run fastapi dev ./main.py --port [PORT]` to run the webserver and export it to port `PORT`.

 You may refer to the endpoint `localhost:PORT/docs` for the API docs.